-However, if I was bidding for a hotel in Boston below are the areas that I would start with first that are in great locations and near a lot of tourist attractions!
+However, if I was bidding for a chance at a cheap hotel in Boston, below are the areas that I would start with first that are in great locations and near a lot of tourist attractions!
 (If your bid gets rejected, you’ll then have to decide whether to raise your price and/or add a location or lower a star rating.
 There are other locations to choose from in Boston that may work awesome for you, I just included the best locations for the value).

 My Recommendations of Boston Map Locations to Start with for Bidding Sites:

 - Priceline: Beacon Hill, Boston Common/Theatre District, Downtown Boston/Harbor Front, Copley Square/Back Bay